Cowritten by Lauren Hanks and Katie Hartraft.

 Step Three

-Un-check ‘Order Confirmation,’ ‘Generate Invoice,’ and ‘Send Email,’ add the domain name (history.stateu.org in this case), and set the billing cycle annual.
-NOTE: If the school charges for these accounts set the Billing Cycle to Free.
+Finally, set the billing cycle to annual.
+(NOTE: If the school charges for these accounts set the Billing Cycle to Free.)

-After that, click ‘Submit Order’ and you should be taken to the following page:
+After that, click ‘Submit Order’ and then you should be taken to the Manage Orders

 Step Four

 Once the order is active within a user’s WHMCS account, that user will be able to manage the cPanel next time they log in with Single Sign On.
-You can complete this with as many project admins as you’d like, though bear in mind that if you make changes to a cPanel password or anything else in 1 WHMCS profile, you’ll want to do the same for other admins as well.
+You can complete this process with as many project admins as you’d like.

 Multiple cPanels Managed by One User